-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 142661.
-PLACE O File No.....
-Redistration District No.....
-Registered No. 2.
-Primary Registration District No. 2.
-FULL NAME (a) Residence.
-(If nonresident give city or town and State) Bow long in U.S., if of foreign birth?
-Length of residence in city or town where death occurred -MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS MARRIED, WIDOWED OR 3./SEX COLOR OR RACE (write the word) 17.
-5a.
-If MARRIED, WIDOWED, (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) if LESS then 1 7.
-AGE MONTHS DAYS day,hrs. ormis.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer).... (duration) yrs. mag. de (c) Name of employer 18.
+Do not use this space MAY 25 10 1.
+PLACE OF MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS 8015 CERTIFICATE OF DEATH Registration District No. Registered No. Primary Registration District No., (If nonresident give city or town and State) (Usual place of abode) How land in U.S., if of foreign birth?
+Length of residence in city or town where death occurred MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS 5.
+SINGLE, MARRIED, WIDOWED OR COLOR OR RACE 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) SA.
+IF MARRIED, WIDOWED, OB:DIVORCED HUSBAND OF (OR) WIFE OF ..
+1924.
+6 ...
+9 - / 8-6.
+DATE OF BIRTH THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
+AGE YEARS DAYS MONTHS brs.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or UNFADING particular kind of work (b) General nature of indef CONTRIBUTOR (SECONDARY) business, or establishment in which employed (or employer) (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY......
-DATE OF.....
-10. NAME OF FATHER WAS THERE AN AUTOPSY?.....
-11. BIRTHPLACE OF FATHER (CITY OR TOWN).....
-WHAT TEST CONFIRMED DIAGNOSIST.
-(STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER State the Disease Causing Deate, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOTAL) (1) MEANS AND NATURE OF INJUST, and (2) whether Accidental, Suicidal, or HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?..... · (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY......
+DATE OF.......
+10. NAME OF FATHER N. B.-Every item of information ale CAUSE OF DEATH in plain terms, WHAT TEST CONFIRMED DIAGNOSIS 11.
+BIRTHPLACE OF FATHER (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MO State the Disease Causing Death, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER MEANS AND NATURE OF INJUST, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) INCODAL.
 (See reverse side for additional space.)
-14. OR REMOVAL DATE OF/BURIAL INFORMANT (Address) 15.
-20.
+14. (Address) 15.